7Block Labs

 • Silver (normalized):

-• With Substreams SQL sink, generate these tables via proto→SQL mapping instead of handwritten mappers. (forum.thegraph.com)
+• With the Substreams SQL sink, we can whip up these tables using proto→SQL mapping instead of those handwritten mappers.
+Check it out here: (forum.thegraph.com)

 • Gold (marts):